suzannepk/power_outages_DME/README.md

 The exercises and tutorials linked below are in Jupyter notebooks and will familiarize you with the provided data and prepare you to answer the the big questions.
 1. 1_Exploring_Datasets.ipynb - Exploring the datasets - Explore the datasets that you will be working with Google Sheets, draw some graphs
     1. Who should do this?
 All group members
-2. 2_Python_Pandas_Intro.ipynb - Python and Pandas intro - Some refresher material from Kellen's Python and Pandas tutorial.
-Along with using Python and Pandas to explore our datasets and learning some useful Pandas tools you'll need for working with these datasets.
+2. 2_Python_Pandas_Intro.ipynb - Python and Pandas intro - Some refresher material on Python and Pandas.
+There are also instuctions for using Python and Pandas to explore our datasets and some useful Pandas tools you'll need for working with these datasets.
     1. Who should do this?
 All group members
 3. 3_Time_Series_Data.ipynb - Time series data - Exploring the EAGLE-I time series dataset, including looking at grouping and aggregation, and how to use aggregated data with other regular data with Pandas.
     1. Who should do this?
 At least one group member